Scarlet fever is a contagious infection that mostly affects young children. It's easily treated with antibiotics.

 - help you get better quicker

-- reduce the risk of serious illnesses, such as pneumonia
+- reduce the chance of a serious illnesses, such as pneumonia

 - make it less likely that you'll pass the infection on to someone else